rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  One of the men wore a gray hoodie with the hood pulled down low, and the other was in a baseball
 *  cap.
 Only their eyes could be seen above their face masks.
 *  Vera buzzed Toledo through the first door, and the two men came in behind him.
-*  Sebasti·n cracked open the second door, then shut it immediately when he saw guns.
+*  Sebasti√°n cracked open the second door, then shut it immediately when he saw guns.
-*  H·gale, h·gale! called the man in the hoodie.
+*  H√°gale, h√°gale! called the man in the hoodie.
 Do it.
 *  Gunfire rang out.
 Toledo raised his arms out of instinct as though he could block the bullets.
 *  They tore through his forearms and pierced his torso.
 *  Vera watched all this, petrified, through the closed-circuit video cameras.